Iran abandons nuclear deal over US killing general

+TEHRAN, Iran (AP) - The blowback over the U.S. killing of a top Iranian general is mounting.

-TEHRAN, Iran (AP) - Iranian state television reports that the country will no longer abide by any of the limits of its 2015 nuclear deal.
+Iranian state television reports that the country will no longer abide by any of the limits of its 2015 nuclear deal.

 The announcement came Sunday night after another Iranian official said it would consider taking even-harsher steps over the U.S. killing of Iranian Gen. Qassem Soleimani on Friday in Baghdad.